Canada Has Jobs!

 If you are issued a Permanent Resident Visa to Canada, you will have a legal right to live, work and study long-term in Canada, but you will likely want to go to where the jobs are.
 Depending on which visa type you are approved for by the Canadian government, that choice may be made for you in advance (for example, if you are approved for a work visa to Canada under the Provincial Nominee Program, you will have to accept employment in a particular Canadian province that needs your skills or, if all goes well, even have pre-arranged employment lined up for you in advance).
 In other cases, however, you may be approved for a work visa to Canada for a skill that is needed across Canada and so you will have to decide where to apply for jobs in Canada, which province or city you prefer to live in (for various personal reasons), etc.

 You should be aware that when you look for work, Canada has a range of unemployment rates in its various provinces and territories and this may affect your chances of finding jobs in Canada.
-As of January 2014, Canada’s overall unemployment rate was 7.0 percent.
-There were, however, several Canadian provinces and one territory that had unemployment rates in January 2014 substantially lower than Canada’s national average, such as Saskatchewan (4.3 percent), Alberta (4.6 percent), Manitoba (5.6 percent), Yukon Territory (6.3 percent) and British Columbia (6.4 percent) – all in the Western half of Canada.
+As of October 2014, Canada’s overall unemployment rate was 6.5 percent (the lowest unemployment rate since November 2008).
+There were, however, several Canadian provinces that had unemployment rates in October 2014 substantially lower than Canada’s national average, such as Saskatchewan (3.5 percent), Alberta (4.5 percent), Manitoba (5.0 percent) and British Columbia (6.1 percent) – all in the Western half of Canada.
 One major reason that these western Canadian provinces and territory have such low unemployment rates is the abundance of high-demand natural resources found in this region of Canada, such as oil, gas, timber and minerals, which has helped to create many jobs in related fields.
-Closer to Canada’s national average unemployment rate of 7.0% (as of January 2014) were Quebec (7.5 percent) and Ontario (7.5 percent).
-In some Canadian provinces, particularly those with high populations (like Ontario and Quebec) and large cities (such as Toronto and Montreal), although the unemployment rate might be higher than more rural areas of western Canada, there may be a higher number of jobs being offered and this should be taken into consideration.
+Closer to Canada’s national average unemployment rate of 6.5% (as of October 2014) were Ontario (6.5 percent) and Quebec (7.7 percent).
+Keep in mind that in some Canadian provinces, particularly those with high populations (like Ontario and Quebec) and large cities (such as Toronto and Montreal), although the unemployment rate might be higher than more rural areas of western Canada, there may be a higher number of jobs being offered and this should be taken into consideration.
 Other parts of Canada may be beautiful places to live, but finding work might be a bit more challenging (depending on one’s occupation and the demand for it in any given place, which is a key factor).
-For instance, in January 2014, the unemployment rate in Nova Scotia was 8.6 percent; New Brunswick was 9.9 percent; Prince Edward Island was 11.3 percent; Newfoundland & Labrador was 12.0 percent; and Nunavut was 13.1 percent.
+For instance, in October 2014, the unemployment rate in Nova Scotia was 8.6 percent, Prince Edward Island was 9.2 percent, New Brunswick was 9.3 percent, and in Newfoundland & Labrador the unemployment rate was 12.0 percent.

 When it comes to searching for jobs, Canada has several resources available for immigrants.
 One nice aspect of living in the Information Age is that you can search for work and apply for Canada jobs from anywhere in the world where you have access to the Internet.
 In many cases, this will not cost you anything (for example, if you already have access to a computer connected to the Internet at your home or can use a family member’s of friend’s computer) or it may involve a minimal charge (for instance, if you have to go to an Internet café).
 Ideally, you may be able to arrange for work in Canada before you actually immigrate to Canada by using online job search engines; applying for a job in Canada on a company’s website; sending your resume/CV to a business via email; and so forth.
 The Canadian government also has employment agencies that assist people in finding work, plus there are private organizations that help people find jobs.
 Canada has many immigrant communities and these can also be a valuable resource in seeking jobs in Canada (e.g., “word of mouth”).